M.F.A. IN EXPERIMENTAL CHOREOGRAPHY

 Work Sample Requirements and Specifications:

-a).
-Three work samples should be provided via a stable online link and hosted by Vimeo, YouTube or any media player compatible with both Mac and PC computer playback.
+a) Three digital samples of original creative work that exemplify the applicant’s research and point of view of their embodied praxis, are required.
+These should be provided via a stable online link and hosted by Vimeo, YouTube or any media player compatible with both Mac and PC computer playback.

-b).
-Work descriptions and credits (75 words max) must be imbedded in the info field of the online video, if possible, or submitted as an electronic document with other application materials.
+b) Work descriptions and credits (75 words max) must be embedded in the info field of the online video, if possible, or submitted as an electronic document with other application materials.
+(In your Personal Statement, indicate clearly how you have supplied this credits info.)
+Samples should be what best represents the applicant’s choreographic practice and should ideally include at least one full-length work.”

-Applicants are required to file an “official” application electronically to the Graduate Division.
-Completed applications that are received by December 6 are considered first for priority funding.
+Applicants are required to file an official application electronically to the Graduate Division.
+All completed applications that are received by January 5th will be considered for priority funding.

 University of California, Riverside offers support in the form of Fellowships and Teaching Assistantships for the most highly qualified applicants.
 Financial aid for graduate study at UC Riverside is competitive, and is based on needs as well as merit.
 Students are encouraged to find alternative sources of financial support from grants and fellowships, from foundations, and in their respective countries.
 To be competitive for fellowships, application before January 5 for entrance for the following Fall Quarter is expected.
 Applications received after January 5 will be considered up to February 15.